Dhruvil5995/brain/README.md

 ## How to Use

+#### Run the app.py file

+#### Upon executing the app.py file, please click on the link provided, which will display the following message: "Running on http://127.0.0.1:5000/"

 #### Upload an MRI brain scan image in JPG, JPEG, or PNG format.

 #### Click on the "Predict" button.